heyharmon/undo-seo/implementation/Milestone-2-DataForSEO-Integration.md

 1. DataForSeoService can fetch related keywords for a seed keyword
 2. DataForSeoService can fetch keyword suggestions for a seed keyword
 3. Each returned keyword includes: keyword text, search_volume, difficulty score, connection_strength
+4. Keywords with 0 search volume are filtered out before clustering
-4. `generateTopicalMap` returns clustered keywords with parent/children structure
+5. `generateTopicalMap` returns clustered keywords with parent/children structure
-5. Clustering uses connection_strength only (no word pattern matching)
+6. Clustering uses connection_strength only (no word pattern matching)
-6. Orphan keywords (low connection strength) are handled separately
+7. Orphan keywords (low connection strength) are handled separately
-7. Difficulty labels return "Easy", "Doable", or "Hard" based on thresholds
+8. Difficulty labels return "Easy", "Doable", or "Hard" based on thresholds
-8. API errors are logged and handled gracefully
+9. API errors are logged and handled gracefully
-9. Service is testable via a simple artisan command
+10. Service is testable via a simple artisan command

 # Testing Tips